benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		return false
 	end

+	Camera =
+		Workspace.CurrentCamera
-	Camera = Workspace.CurrentCamera or Camera
+		or Camera

 	distance =
 		distance
 		or PICKUP_FRONT_DISTANCE

+	rightOffset =
+		rightOffset
+		or 0

+	verticalOffset =
+		verticalOffset
+		or 0

 	if Camera then
 		return setObjectPivot(
 			object,

 			Camera.CFrame
 			* CFrame.new(
-				0,
-				0,
+				rightOffset,
+				verticalOffset,
 				-distance
 			)
 		)
 	end

-	local head = getHead()
+	local head =
+		getHead()

 	if head then
 		return setObjectPivot(
 			object,

 			head.CFrame
 			* CFrame.new(
-				0,
-				0,
+				rightOffset,
+				verticalOffset,
 				-distance
 			)
 		)